We're growing everyday!

 Forensic Accounting Analyst

-Sarah Hall brings leadership skills to the forensic analyst group at Integritas³ from the world of sports as a former NCAA college soccer player and team captain.
-In her analyst role, Sarah reviews and organizes financial documents to identify inaccuracies, analyzes data, traces discrepancies, provides litigation support and presents findings to be used as trial evidence.
+Sarah Hall is a member of the forensic analyst team at Integritas³ supporting investigations.
+She reviews and organizes financial documents to identify inaccuracies, analyzes data, traces discrepancies, provides litigation support and presents findings to be used as trial evidence.
 Her curiosity and intuition are foundational to casework for individual, non-profit and corporate cases where she has packaged financial facts that trace back criminal activity.
-Sarah has studied international business, accounting, marketing, and administration at the University of Minnesota where she is tracking to graduate with distinction and a Bachelor of Science degree in 2022.
+Sarah has studied international business, accounting, marketing, and administration at the University of Minnesota where she graduated with a Bachelor of Science degree in 2022 in Business Marketing.
+She also brings energy and initiative to her work from the soccer field as a former NCAA college soccer player.